shelleyolivia/learn-tutorials/solana/How-to-build-unique-generative-NFTs-on-Solana.md

 # Building the frontend
 To build a minting website for your candy machine, you can use a frontend framework like react and build everything from scratch.
 But there are community boiler plate projects which provide all fundamental parts like connecting to solana, connecting wallet and etc. There is also a similar project "fair-launch" built by Metaplex.
 It comes with Metaplex repository you cloned.
 It is located at `js/packages/fair-launch`.
 This project gives us a basic UI, we just need to customize it.

-First, you need to install all the dependencies of this project. run `npm install`. before you start the frontend, you need to configure the frontend.
+First, you need to install all the dependencies of this project. run `npm install`.
+Before you start the frontend local host, you need to configure the project.
 We have a `.env` file inside the project directory with the content below:

 ```text
 REACT_APP_CANDY_MACHINE_ID=<You candyMachine address>